Code-Institute-Submissions/ellenstafford/README.md

 - The code for the colour gradient on the progress bars was based upon this [css guide from CSS Tricks](https://css-tricks.com/css3-progress-bars/)

+- The code for the colour gradient hover effects for the Personal Strengths section was based upon this [codepen](https://codepen.io/leocampos/pen/pPwwNR)

 - The code for the Experience page's timeline was based upon this [code from Bootstrapious](https://bootstrapious.com/p/timeline)

 - The hover overlay text for the project images was based upon this [code from codepen](https://codepen.io/ArnaudBalland/pen/vGZKLr)